HappiesDay/CreativeCoding_Blog/posts/week-5-fifth-blog-post-copy.md

 Hello, world

 # Comments on the Glitch code
-This code focus more on the conditions of the glitch and it works quite linearly.
+This code focus more on the conditions of the glitch and it works quite linearly on calculating the glitch chunk, prepare a set of glitched image, setting up the glitch probability, and displaying the glitch images.

 ```
    const cnv = document.getElementById (`glitch_self_portrait`)